 LTL Shipping Tip: Avoid Extra Accessory Charges from Common CarriersPosted On 7th January 2016

-Common accessory charges are Liftgate charges, driver unload, driver inside delivery, driver inside pickup, reconsignment, redelivery charge, dry run charges, overlength fees, residential delivery, construction jobsite delivery, and of course charges for shipping incorrect class, weight, density, or dimensions.
+Common accessory charges are Liftgate charges, driver unloading, the driver inside delivery, the driver inside pickup, reconsignment, redelivery charge, dry run charges, overlength fees, residential delivery, construction jobsite delivery, and of course charges for shipping incorrect class, weight, density, or dimensions.

 If you pay freight bills, you are at risk on each part of the transaction you do not control.

 For instance, if you are the shipper, if the truck goes to make the delivery but the receiver’s forklift is broken or the forklift driver is at lunch, and as a result, the carrier uses their liftgate to make the delivery, as the freight payer you are obligated to pay.
 You can go and try to charge your receiver on your own, but the common carrier tariffs all allow the carriers to charge and these days, they are doing it.

 Similarly, if the freight is light and the receiver assured you they would hand unload, but the carrier again felt the receiver didn’t get out there immediately and stop him from using his liftgate, the liftgate charge will stick – it is a real risk.
 The same logic and charges applies if you are the Purchasing Manager except in reverse.

 To avoid these situations obviously communicate with the other party – shipper or receiver – and know what the carrier will be up against when they arrive in advance – then you can price those services in to begin with to the original quote.
 Fully inform your broker / 3PL / forwarder / carrier what to expect and all risks of the shipment.
 Furthermore, help everyone out by adding relevant notes to the Bill of Lading.